Nguyhizthatgud/Nguyhizthatgud/README.md

 >
 [![github activity graph](https://github-readme-activity-graph.vercel.app/graph?username=Nguyhizthatgud&theme=react)](https://github.com/ashutosh00710/github-readme-activity-graph)

-## Professional Experience
+## 📍Professional Experience

-### Education
+### 🎓 Education
 **FULL-STACK-DEVELOPER BOOTCAMP | CoderSchool, Vietnam**  (04/ 2025 - present)
 Joined a 12-weeks intensive full-stack developer bootcamp that taught me the fundamentals of web, frontend and backend programming.
-- Participated in a Naver AI Hackathon 2025 as part of a five-person team that apply Naver Clova for chatbot self-dialing system.
+- Participated in a Naver AI Hackathon 2025 as part of a five-person team that apply Naver Clova AI for chatbot self-dialing system.
 - Programmed a final full-stack project graduation project.
 - Worked on weekly individual and group projects to different learning blocks such as React, Zustand, Node, Express and MongoDB.
 - gains extensive knowledge in collaborative coding, git, and agile/scrum work environments.